alexiscn/fileball.app/_pages/terms.md

 **Last updated**
 Oct 13 2022

-> This document is intended to explain or clarify the services provided by Fileball, possible subsequent changes to the terms are also subject to this document.
+> This document is intended to explain or clarify the services provided by Filebar, possible subsequent changes to the terms are also subject to this document.

 ## Terms of Service

-Thanks for using Fileball, your support directly sustains the development.
+Thanks for using Filebar, your support directly sustains the development.

 **Rules of Use**

-* You know and agree that you will not use any of the services provided by Fileball for any purpose that violates the laws of any country, and that you will be solely responsible for all legal consequences arising therefrom.
+* You know and agree that you will not use any of the services provided by Filebar for any purpose that violates the laws of any country, and that you will be solely responsible for all legal consequences arising therefrom.
 * You know and agree that you will not add any remote agreements, cloud drives, media services ("Services") that contain illegal content, infringe copyright, etc. Adding "Services" is a personal action, and has nothing to do with the App, otherwise, any legal risks and consequences arising from it will be fully borne by you.
 * You know and agree that you will not download or record any video that contains illegal content or infringes copyright, etc. You know and agree that you will not download or record any video that contains illegal content or infringes copyright, etc. Downloading videos is a personal act and has nothing to do with the App, otherwise, any legal risks and consequences will be fully borne by you.
-* You know and agree that you have not submitted any false information or materials to Fileball, nor have you intentionally concealed any illegal content that may exist in the Service you have added.
+* You know and agree that you have not submitted any false information or materials to Filebar, nor have you intentionally concealed any illegal content that may exist in the Service you have added.
 If you do not do so, you will be solely responsible for all consequences arising therefrom.
 * You acknowledge and agree that the Service you have added guarantees that you own complete and independent intellectual property rights, including, but not limited to, designs, copyrights, text, graphics, logos, button icons, images, audio clips, and will not be used in connection with any unauthorized products or services.
 * You know and agree that we legally collect and use technical or diagnostic information about you and your use of the Service by the streaming links you add through technical means when needed, and that the information collected will be used to improve the content of our Service and enhance the quality of our Service.
 We do not share or sell your information and content to other organizations.

 **Pricing**

-Fileball's core features, such as file management, music player, video player and text editor, are free.
-We also offer **Fileball Pro** edition, designed to meet the needs of professional users for more customization while maintaining our development efforts.
+Filebar's core features, such as file management, music player, video player and text editor, are free.
+We also offer **Filebar Pro** edition, designed to meet the needs of professional users for more customization while maintaining our development efforts.

 **Service Availability**